Linus-Lee-1037/pFKla/README.md

 * transformer_feature.py

-    The code is used for encoding an LSP(10, 10) peptide into a 128D feature vector which is also named transformer.
+    The code is utilizing the transformer trained above for encoding an LSP(10, 10) peptide into a 128D feature vector which is also named transformer.

 * DNN.py